 Southwest Rapid Rewards® Premier Credit Card

-The Southwest Rapid Rewards® Premier card earns you 2x Rapid Rewards points per dollar spent on Southwest flights and participating hotel and rental car partners, and 1x points per dollar on all other purchases.
+The Southwest Rapid Rewards® Premier card earns you 5 points per $1 spent on Southwest Purchases between 12/1/20 and 3/31/21 on up to $2,000 per month; enjoy 2 points per $1 spent on all other Southwest purchases and Rapid Rewards hotel and car rental partner purchases.
 This means that if you link your Rapid Rewards Premier card to your Southwest dining account, you can earn up to 4x Rapid Rewards points per dollar: 3x from the dining program and x1 from the Rapid Rewards Premier card.

 How much are Rapid Rewards points worth?

 Figuring out how much an individual Rapid Rewards point is worth, or how many points it’ll take to get a free flight, isn’t an exact science.
 To quote Southwest:

 The number of points needed for a particular Southwest flight is set by Southwest and will vary depending on destination, time, day of travel, demand, fare type, point redemption rate, and other factors, and is subject to change at any time until the booking is confirmed.

 The Points Guy estimates the monetary value of a Southwest Rapid Rewards point at 1.5 cents.
 In other words, 50,000 Rapid Rewards points could help you cover the cost of a $750 flight (minus taxes and fees), depending on destination, time, day of travel, demand and so on.

 How can you maximize your Southwest Rapid Reward points?